 - 1. Turn off the computer and any attached devices, such as printers, monitors, and external drives. - 2.
-Unplug all power cords from electrical outlets, and remove the cover.
+Unplug all power cords from electrical outlets, and remove the computer cover.
 See "Removing the cover" on page 10. - 3.
 Locate the Clear CMOS/Recovery jumper on the system board.
 See "Identifying parts on the system board" on page 12. - 4.
 If necessary, refer to Installing adapters to remove any adapters that impede access to the Clear CMOS/Recovery jumper. - 5.
-Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3. - 6.
-Replace the cover.
+Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3. - Replace the computer cover.
 See "Replacing the cover and connecting the cables" on page 25. - 7.
 Reconnect the power cords for the computer and monitor to electrical outlets. - 8.
 Insert the POST/BIOS update (flash) diskette into drive A, and turn on the computer and the monitor. - 9.
-After the update session is completed, there will be no video and the series of beeps will end.
+After the update session is completed, there will be no video and the series of beeps will end and the system will automatically turn off.
 Remove the diskette from the diskette drive, and turn off the computer and monitor. - 10.
 Repeat steps 2 through 4. - 11.
-Move the Clear CMOS/Recovery jumper to its original position. - 12.
+Replace the Clear CMOS/Recovery jumper to its original position. - 12.
 Replace any adapters that were removed. - 13.
-Replace the cover and reconnect any cables that were disconnected. - 14.
+Replace the computer cover and reconnect any cables that were disconnected. - 14.
 Turn on the computer to restart the operating system.